omarryhan/aiogoogle/docs/index.rst

 Authorization Code Flow
 ------------------------

-There three main parties are involved in this flow:
+There are three main parties are involved in this flow:

 1. **User**:
     - represented as ``aiogoogle.user_creds``